 Connect Zapier to your Brillium account and create a dynamic email for respondents.

-STEP 1 - Create a Brillium API KeyIn order for Zapier to “talk” to your Brillium account, a one-time connection needs to be established between the two by creating an API Key.
-This step is critical, as it not only opens the connection, it also allows Zapier to authenticate itself as a trusted source of data exchange with Brillium.
+STEP 1 - Create a Brillium API KeyIn order for Zapier to connect to your Brillium account, a one-time connection needs to be established between the two.
+This is achieved by creating a Brillium API Key that Zapier will use to authenticate itself as a trusted source to access Brillium data.

-To accomplish the following steps, you must log in to Brillium through the Master Workspace.
-If you do not see API as an option under Settings (gear icon), you are not in the Master Workspace.
+NOTE To accomplish the following steps, you must log in to Brillium through the Primary Workspace (this is usually the first Workspace created when you purchased Brillium).
+If you do not see API as an option under Settings (gear icon), you are not in the Primary Workspace.

 - Select Save

-- Select Accept Invite & Build a Zap
+- Select Make a Zap or Create Zap